meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

 1. Preprocessing: In this step all the `#include` statements are replaced by the corresponding lines from the header files.
-Header files contain references to functions declared in a library
+Header files contain references to functions declared in a library.

 2. Compiling: This step converts the source code into assembly language (machine code).
 This will typically have instructions that the CPU can understand.

-3. Assembling: This step converts the assembly code into binary code (0s and 1s)
+3. Assembling: This step converts the assembly code into binary code (0s and 1s).

-4. Linking: If multiple files are involved in a source code, this step will merge the binary code from all files into a single executable file
+4. Linking: If multiple files are involved in a source code, this step will merge the binary code from all files into a single executable file.

 Lecture 2: Arrays
 =================